 Worried About the Wrong Things: Youth, Risk, and Opportunity in the Digital World

-Jacqueline Ryan Vickery’s recently published her first book, Worried About the Wrong Things: Youth, Risk, and Opportunity in the Digital World (The MIT Press, 2017) The book argues that media panics about online dangers overlook another urgent concern: creating equitable online opportunities for marginalized youth.
-Vickery explains that cautionary tales about online risk have shaped the way we think about technology and youth.
+I published my first book in May 2017, Worried About the Wrong Things: Youth, Risk, and Opportunity in the Digital World (The MIT Press, 2017) The book argues that media panics about online dangers overlook another urgent concern: creating equitable online opportunities for marginalized youth.
+The book explains that cautionary tales about online risk have shaped the way we think about technology and youth.
 She analyzes the discourses of risk in popular culture, journalism, and policy, and finds that harm-driven expectations, based on a privileged perception of risk, enact control over technology.
 Opportunity-driven expectations, on the other hand, based on evidence and lived experience, produce discourses that acknowledge the practices and agency of young people rather than seeing them as passive victims who need to be protected.

 Mediating Misogyny: Technology, Gender, and Harassment

-Along with her colleague, Tracy Everbach (Mayborn School of Journalism, UNT), Vickery just signed a contract with Palgrave-MacMillan for her second book: Mediating Misogyny: Technology, Gender, and Harassment.
+Along with my colleague, Tracy Everbach (Mayborn School of Journalism, UNT), I just signed a contract with Palgrave-MacMillan for my second book: Mediating Misogyny: Technology, Gender, and Harassment.
 The anthology consists of 18 original chapters about the ways women, particularly women of color, experience harassment online.
 The book is expected to be published early 2018.